 Elon operates on a deadline admissions plan.
 Applicants will be notified of a decision according to the timetable listed above.
-Some applicants will be asked to submit new information to strengthen their chances for admission, usually with new SAT or ACT scores and/or first semester grades.
+Some applicants will be asked to submit new information to strengthen their chances for admission, usually with first semester grades and/or new SAT or ACT scores.
 All the files of the students who are asked to submit first semester grades will be reconsidered with the January 10 application pool and notified March 15.

-All offers of admission are contingent upon satisfactory completion of the senior year courses.
-Elon reserves the right to withdraw an acceptance if the final grades are unsatisfactory.
+All offers of admission are contingent upon satisfactory completion of the senior year courses and a continuing record of good character.
+Elon reserves the right to withdraw an acceptance for unsatisfactory academic performance or social behavior.